Suvarna6612/365-day-leetcode-challenge/README.md

 - Apply opposite-end pointers
 - Solve problems using sorted-array properties
 - Understand when to move the left or right pointer
+- Find pairs and combinations efficiently
+- Count valid subsequences using Two Pointers
-- Optimize brute-force solutions to O(n)
+- Optimize brute-force solutions
 - Master different Two Pointer variations used in interviews

 ---